dotnet/runtime/docs/design/mono/aot.md

 build of the runtime.
 The generated code depends on offsets inside runtime structures like `MonoClass`/`MonoVTable` etc. which could differ between the host and the target.
-This is handled by having a tool called the offsets-tool, which is a python script which uses the clang python interface to compute an emit a C header file containing these offsets.
+This is handled by having a tool called the offsets-tool, which is a python script which uses the clang python interface to compute and emit a C header file containing these offsets.
 The header file is passed as a cmake argument during the runtime build.
 Inside the runtime code, the `MONO_STRUCT_OFFSET` C macro reads the data from the offsets file to produce the offset corresponding to the target platform.